turboc1208/my_appapi/SQL_Primer.md

 <p></p>

 <p><pre> SELECT * FROM DEVICE
-WHERE ROOM=’DEN’ AND USE_TYPE=’MEDIA’ OR USE_TYPE=’FAN’ </pre></p>
+WHERE ROOM=√ïDEN√ï AND USE_TYPE=√ïMEDIA√ï OR USE_TYPE=√ïFAN√ï </pre></p>

 <p></p>

 <p>What are we
 really asking for here?
-Are we asking for all the rows where the (room=‘DEN’ AND the use_type=’MEDIA’) OR where the use_type=’FAN’?
-Or are we asking for all the rows where the room=’DEN’ AND the use_type is either MEDIA or FAN?
-Unless you happen to know SQL’s order of precedence in evaluating where clauses, we don’t know what SQL will return.
+Are we asking for all the rows where the (room=√îDEN√ï AND the use_type=√ïMEDIA√ï) OR where the use_type=√ïFAN√ï?
+Or are we asking for all the rows where the room=√ïDEN√ï AND the use_type is either MEDIA or FAN?
+Unless you happen to know SQL√ïs order of precedence in evaluating where clauses, we don√ït know what SQL will return.
 So use parentheses to get what you want in that type of complex statement.</p>

 <p></p>

 <p>Another new
 thing.
-What is column “*”.
+What is column √í*√ì.
 This asks SQL to return all the columns for the rows it finds.
 We have been specifying the columns we wanted to see.
-With “*” we get back all the columns.</p>
+With √í*√ì we get back all the columns.</p>

 <p></p>